Milo-L/StomataQuant/README.md

 1. Set the scale: `Analyze` → `Set Measuring Scale`
 2. Click `Feature Extraction` button
-3. The results will be displayed in the right-side `ResultsSummary` and `MeasuredResults` sub-windows
+3. The results will be displayed on the right-side `ResultsSummary` and `MeasuredResults` sub-windows
 4. You can choose to copy or export the results to a CSV file

 <p align="center">